 Music by Trabalka Cecília

-Produced by „Szigligeti” Theater, Oradea
+Produced by „Szigligeti” theatre, Oradea

 Mansdorf